rackerlabs/design-system/_component_design/modal.md

 The educational modal uses increased white space to facilitate easier reading of non-data content.

-The modal container features extra-large, 48px spacing inset on all sides.
+The modal container features extra-large 48px spacing inset on all sides.

 Provide 16px of space below a header, and if you include an illustration, provide 32px of space above and below the image.